cosmostake/validator/guides/osmosis/osmosis_setup_validator.md

 This should print the version number of osmosisd.

-## Initialize and Configure Sifnode
+## Initialize and Configure Osmosis node

 Now let's initialize the node:
 ```console